karipoulsen/opendcim-drawpath/README.md

 While not very elegant, we still get to use openDCIM connection facilitities as well as the patching diagrams.</p>
 <p>The usual way is to define a 'virtual' datacenter and have a cabinet for each main section to describe, such as a building, or a floor layout of a building</p>

-<p>Usually, network entpoints are grouped in sets of two or more ports, so we define a patch panel for each bundle, with appropriate number of<br>
+<p>Usually, network entpoints are grouped in sets of two or more ports, so we define a patch panel for each bundle, with appropriate number of
 ports that can be connected the usual way.</p>

 <p>The devices that are to have cable paths attached to them must have a custom attribute defined - the one defined in installation.</p>